-Sometimes referred to as a Dominant Seventh.
+Often referred to as a Dominant Seventh .
 This is a chord that can form the "core" foundation for ALL your jazz chords.

 Your Jazz chord system for creating ANY chord you'll ever need.
 Really, ANY chord you ever encounter in a song or lead sheet you WILL be able to create.

 There is not such thing as a “jazz” chord.
-“Jazz” chords are simply more contemporary 4-part chords.
+“Jazz” chords are simply more contemporary 4-part chords that find their way into a wide range of contemporary music.

 Just like the name “Folk“ or “Cowboy” chords have been associated with basic open position chords that movie cowboy singers like Roy Rodgers and folk artist's like John Denver played.
 The chords that jazz guitarists played came to be called “jazz” chords.